SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 To use this library with ASP.NET Core, add a NuGet reference to `Steeltoe.Security.DataProtection.CredHubCore`.
 For other application types, use `Steeltoe.Security.DataProtection.CredHubBase`.
 Most of the functionality resides in `CredHubBase`.
 The purpose of `CredHubCore` is to provide additional methods for a simpler experience when using ASP.NET Core.

-Use the Nuget package manager tools or directly add the appropriate package to your project using the a `PackageReference`, as follows:
+Use the NuGet package manager tools or directly add the appropriate package to your project using the a `PackageReference`, as follows:

 ```xml
 <ItemGroup>